BIO

 ///

-Far from being a departure from her solo work, Rachel's time as a side musician in the Los Angeles music scene has enriched her musical experience, allowing her to bring new perspectives and influences into her own projects.
-As a saxophonist, guitarist, bassist, keys player, and more, she draws from these diverse experiences to inform her songwriting and sound.
-Now, after a period of focusing on supporting other artists, she is putting the finishing touches on her second album, which showcases her evolution as an artist and the breadth of her musical abilities.
+Far from being a departure from her solo work, Rachel's time as a “hired-gun” in the Los Angeles music scene has enriched her musical life, allowing her to not only have a successful career as a touring and session musician in LA, but also bring new perspectives and influences into her own solo project.
+She draws from these diverse experiences to inform her songwriting and sound.
+She is now putting the finishing touches on her second full length album, which showcases her evolution as an artist and human being, and the breadth of her musicality.

 For Rachel, her role as a solo artist and her work as a multi-instrumentalist aren’t separate paths—they are two sides of the same coin, each informing and enriching the other.
-Her solo music remains at the heart of her creative journey, and her collaborations only deepen her passion and commitment to making music that is uniquely her own.
+Both are at the heart of her creative journey, and her collaborations only deepen her passion and commitment to making music.